6.824 2006 Final Project Information

 want to build, design it, implement it, and write a

-paper about it.
-The project has four deadlines:
+report about it.
+The project has six deadlines:

 - Project proposal.
-The proposal is a short (maximum of two pages)
+The proposal is a one-page description

 and what the expected results will be.
 You won't be judged on your

 proposal; it is there to help you to get started.
 We'll give you